testusersfi/SC_POC_DEV/IFS_AutoSample/readme.txt

-Hi All, welcome to the session
+Hi All, welcome to the session on POC automation